MikeBirdTech/ai-toolkit/README.md

 Use LLMs to generate your commit messages

+## Obsidian Plugin Generator

+LLM-powered wizard for generating an Obsidian plugins

 ## Research Assistant

 Use LLMs to research and summarize information from multiple sources